Wilhelmine Florentine Charlotte Wehrmann

 3. I could not make out one or two letters that appear to be at the end of this word.
 Perhaps they are the necessary grammatical ending required by the case of the noun Kirchenbuch.

 4. This appears to be the seal of the Pfarramt, or parish office, in Almana.
-In the photocopy there is little detail.
+The photocopy of the original document contains very little detail.
 I believe more would be discernible in the original.

 5. I can not decipher or translate this small word.
 It may be an abbreviation.